bcoca/ansible-documentation/docs/docsite/rst/vault_guide/index.rst

     Red Hat is committed to replacing problematic language in our code, documentation, and web properties.
 We are beginning with these four terms: master, slave, blacklist, and whitelist.
 We ask that you open an issue or pull request if you come upon a term that we have missed.
 For more details, see `our CTO Chris Wright's message <https://www.redhat.com/en/blog/making-open-source-more-inclusive-eradicating-problematic-language>`_.

 Welcome to the Ansible vault documentation.
-Ansible vault provides a way to encrypt and manage sensitive data such as passwords.
+Ansible vault provides a way to encrypt and manage sensitive data such as passwords, keys, certificates and anything else you need to keep confidential.
 This guide introduces you to Ansible vault and covers the following topics:

 * Managing vault passwords.